 Start with small test transactions before announcing payment acceptance to your full audience.

 Payment gateway integration doesn't have to be intimidating.
 For most businesses, Stripe or PayPal with an embedded checkout provides the right balance of security, ease of integration, and user experience.
-Start simple with hosted solutions if you're unsure, and customize later only if you need specific functionality that requires it.
+Quebec businesses should ensure French language support, consider Interac for the Canadian market, and properly handle GST/QST.
+Start simple with hosted solutions if you're unsure, and customize later only if you need specific functionality.
+Plan for 4-5% total fees on international transactions, implement proper fraud prevention, and handle webhooks reliably.
+Good payment integration is invisible to customers—it just works.